Ong Beng Teong

 Ong Beng Teong (Chinese: 王明忠; born 29 May 1962) is a former badminton player from Malaysia.

 Career

 Ong won the gold medal at the 1982 Commonwealth Games in the men's doubles together with Razif Sidek.
 In the 1988 Thomas Cup he represented Malaysia and reached with the team the final of the cup.
 In the final he played the men's doubles with Cheah Soon Kit and lost with him to the Chinese pair Chen Kang and Chen Hongyong 12-15 and 12–15.

 Personal life

 Ong is the head coach and founder of Pro Badminton Academy, a badminton training academy running in both Kuala Lumpur and Melbourne, Australia.
-His two children, Nicholas and Andrew currently live in Melbourne.
+His three children currently live in Melbourne.